 Don’t book travel with Transgaviota, which is a company associated with GAESA.

 If you began planning an independent people-to-people trip to Cuba and made at least one trip-related transaction prior to President Trump’s announcement on June 16, 2017, then you may still take your trip independently.
-If you didn't book anything before that date, you can still travel under other categories, so don’t let this latest policy update discourage you from traveling to Cuba.
+If you didn't book anything before that date, you can still travel under other categories, so don’t let this latest policy update discourage you from traveling to Cuba!
 It’s a wonderful destination with a rich culture that delights travelers who decide to plan a trip to Cuba.